 I expected the world to stop with me.
 I expected triumph and to lead my old friends into a new life.
 Unfortunately, just because I stopped doesn’t mean the world stopped too.
 It was hard at first.
-I mean realising the majority of people who I spent the majority of time with loved drinking more than they did me was no good for my already low self-esteem that was built on a false image.
+I mean realising the majority of people who I spent the majority of time with loved drinking more than they did me was no good for my already low self-esteem.
 Most of them expected me to fail.
 Most of them I never speak to anymore.
 Worrying at first.
 Lonely sometimes but no transition is easy.
 Thankfully, the ones who valued our friendship more than drinking stook around.
 Sobriety just removed hardcore drinkers from my social landscape.

 After any storm, it is time to rebuild whilst I mourned what I had lost.
 In the chaos I had lost alcohol, it was my best friend but also a terrible influence.
 We had spent a lot of time together but it was time to move on.
 It was a toxic relationship.
 One I couldn’t see how bad until I left.

 There is no sobriety insurance.
 No one will go around and apologise on my behalf.
 I had to do it myself.
 I had to build a new life from the ruins of the old.

 “Beautiful souls are shaped by ugly experiences.”Matshona Dhliwayo